mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 	}
 ```

-The UI panel can be anything you want (it must extend `JPanel`) but we recommend emulating the size, look and feel of the other ones.
+The UI panel can be anything you want (it must extend `JPanel`) but we recommend to follow the size, look and feel of
+the other ones.
 For this example we copy / pasted an existing one and removed everything not needed.
 It contains only two `JFormattedTextField` to set the diameter and the number of random spots to create.